stevekinney/enterprise-ui-dev/README.md

 ![](assets/enterprise-user-interface-development.png)

+# Frontend Masters Course

+This repository is a companion website to the [Frontend Masters](https://frontendmasters.com) course [Enterprise UI Development](https://frontendmasters.com/courses/enterprise-ui-dev).

 # Introduction

 What is this course all about?
 What do you need?
 What technologies are we going to be using?
 What do I need to have installed?